The Exponential Equation

 A discussion like this one is how I was first introduced to the Definition of Insanity, and the nucleus for what I now call the Exponential Equation.
 Getting results in both work and our personal life is a function of what we do, how well we do it, and how deeply and passionately we are engaged in the outcomes.

 The formula is simple, A (Activities) multiplied by E (Effectiveness), to the Power of Y (Why it matters) = R (Results).
 Easy to comprehend but not easy to apply consistently.
 Below is a deeper look at each factor in the equation.

 Activities: The quality or state of being active.
 Are we doing the right things, at the right time, with the right people and resources, and am I doing enough of them?

 Effectiveness: Producing a decided, decisive, or desired effect.
 What are the skills, knowledge, and strategy that I am applying toward a given activity?

 Power of Y: That which ignites and inspires us.
-What values, vision, and purpose makes the outcome meaningful?
+Which values, vision, and purpose makes the outcome meaningful?

 Results: Proceed or arise as a consequence, effect, or conclusion.
 Are they the results we need?
 Are they aligned with what is most important?

 Take your life to a whole new level by assessing each component carefully.
 A coach can help by asking questions and identifying the levers that will most get you what you want.